unfoldtoolbox/UnfoldBIDS.jl/README.md

 using UnfoldBIDS

+!!! note
+    UnfoldBIDS.jl currently only works on paths and filenames, but ignores information from `.json` files.
 # To look up the paths of all subjects and store in a Dataframe:
 layout_df = bids_layout(bidsPath::AbstractString; kwargs)
 """